StuartGJohnson/trajectory_utils/torch/README.md

 predict.py
 ```

-The current training process DOES NOT YET include expert trajectories based on rollouts of the model being trained (a la, DAgger, for example).
-Also, I have not tuned the model, the datasets, etc. First cut!

 The learning curves (red is training, green is validation) from an 80/20 data split:

 <img src="nn_test_3_learning_curves.png" alt="nn_test_3_learning_curves.png" width="500"/>

 This data was generated from random, stationary starts of the pendulum in the range of +/- 45 degrees from pointing down.
-The velocity servo model of the cartpole was used, whereby 3598 3.5 second swingups were solved for successfully.
+The velocity servo model of the cartpole was used to solve for 3598 3.5 second swingups.

 The states of a rollout of the trained policy: